It’s tempting to begin claiming Social Security benefits at the earliest opportunity — age 62 — and many Americans do just that. But is it wise?

 Indeed, the most important point about filing for benefits is to be deliberate.

-“Wise Social Security drawing strategies can make a big difference,” said Mark Wilson, a financial advisor with MILE Wealth Management in Irvine, California, in an email interview.
+“Wise Social Security drawing strategies can make a big difference,” said Mark Wilson, a financial professional with MILE Wealth Management in Irvine, California, in an email interview.
 “Most folks are simply claiming as soon as they can and this might cost them tens of thousands of dollars over their lifetimes.
 Unfortunately, these strategies are not straightforward and usually involve ‘running the numbers.’”

 The other big variable where Social Security claiming strategies are concerned is longevity.
 Although it’s impossible to predict for sure how long you will live, your current health and family history can provide general guidance.
 So, too, can government data.